 Hounds Seeking Rescue Angels

-If you prefer to sponsor a hound's care as he progresses in rehabilitation, Rain has been working on behavior modification and training with Story, an Afghan hound mix who was brought to us at the end of June as a feral dog that had been caught in Washington.
+If you prefer to sponsor a hound's care as he progresses in rehabilitation, Rain has been working on emotional rehabilitation and behavior modification / training with Story, an Afghan hound cross who was brought to us at the end of June as a feral dog who had been caught in Washington.
 Information and video from Story's first weeks with us is below.

 Story is a sweet, gorgeous Afghan hound mix (apparently bred with a Golden retriever) from Washington state.
 We do not know how long he had been feral, only that he was caught in Washington by another rescuer there (thank you, Harbor Rescue) after a sighting 1.5 weeks previous.
 He was not approachable and not touchable.

 We have worked with Story every day and evening since his arrival to help him reintegrate, at his own pace, and without force, pain, intimidation, or fear –as much as is our hands anyway–we accepted Story’s seemingly fearful reactions while at the same time slowly helped him form new associations.
 Story’s startle responses are/were notable, though non-threatening; he would, for example, jump and dash away at pretty much any sound, big or small.
 Before coming to us, he did also growl a bit while moving away when a stranger would come too close too abruptly.
 Generally we do not discourage growling, since behaviors such as growling are forms of communication and if a trainer disallows them, s/he risks setting up a dog to go directly to the next level of communication.
 That is, a dog trained to suppress a growl may decide that the next best communication tool available to him is a snarl or a snap; a dog trained to suppress a growl, a snarl, and a snap may decide that the next best communication tool available to him is a nip or a bite.